-When you choose to wait until the last minute before booking your DVC rental, you may find that there are very limited rooms or that you may not get the experiences that you were hoping for with your stay.
+When you choose to wait until the last minute before booking your DVC rental, you may find very limited rooms or not get the experiences you were hoping for with your stay.
 Not to mention, there won’t be much time to have any changes made to your reservation.

-If you book the stay 7-11 months in advance, you have a lot more time and chances to fine-tune your trip and make your reservation even better because there are a lot more opportunities for you to add to your plan.
+If you book the stay 7-11 months in advance, you have a lot more time and chances to fine-tune your trip and make your reservation even better because there are many more opportunities for you to add to your plan.

 On August 29, 2019, Star Wars: Galaxy Edge opened

 This is going to be a HUGE deal in the DVC community, so let’s quickly cover that topic.